Trends in HIV testing and associated factors among men in South Africa: evidence from 2005, 2008 and 2012 national population-based household surveys

 TITLE AUTHOR(S): T.Makusha, M.Mabaso, L.Richter, C.Desmond, S.Jooste, L.Simbayi

-KEYWORDS: HEALTH, HIV TESTING AND COUNSELLING (HTC), HOUSEHOLD SURVEYS, MEN, RISK BEHAVIOUR, RISK BEHAVIOUR
+KEYWORDS: HEALTH, HIV TESTING AND COUNSELLING (HTC), HOUSEHOLDS, MEN, RISK BEHAVIOUR, RISK BEHAVIOUR

 DEPARTMENT: Public Health, Societies and Belonging (HSC), Deputy CEO: Research (DCEO_R), Deputy CEO: Research (ERKC), Deputy CEO: Research (CGI)